britton-jb/sentinel/README.md

 # Sentinel
 [![Build Status](https://travis-ci.org/britton-jb/sentinel.svg?branch=master)](https://travis-ci.org/britton-jb/sentinel)

+## Note
-*Note* - currently master (this readme) and the latest hex release have diverged due to poor planning on my part while working on the next version of Sentinel.
+Currently master (this readme) and the latest hex release have diverged due to poor planning on my part while working on the next version of Sentinel.
+It also currently interacts poorly with the new directory structure of Phoenix 1.3.
+I'm currently working on an update to remedy this, but cannot promise it will be released soon.

+If you'd like to assist in developing the latest version of Sentinel please reach out to me.

 Things I wish [Guardian](https://github.com/ueberauth/guardian) included out of the box, like [Ueberauth](